 Breast-feeding & COVID-19

-All over the world breastfeeding is known to be the healthiest way to feed an infant, no matter what kind of substitute milk or powdered milk, breastfeeding remains the most effective way for an infant to remain healthy.
+- This rate has not improved in 20 years.
+All over the world breastfeeding is known to be the healthiest way to feed an infant, despite what quite substitute milk or dry milk, breastfeeding remains the most effective way for an infant to stay healthy.

-In Egypt breastfeeding plays an important role in our lives As the AUC Knowledge fountain indicated that the UNICEF found that breastfeeding helps infant survival and development, as breast milk is full of nutrients, vitamins, antibodies, minerals, and enzymes.
-So even water is not needed in the first 6 months in the infant’s survival and that’s a very great thing as it protects the infant against the contaminated water and pathogens, nevertheless, breast milk can be easily digested by an infant, the WHO indicated that artificial feeding is used only if the mother or the child is in a critical condition either than that breastfeeding is used for the first 6 months and if the intake of water and food started earlier it may cause serious infectious diseases to the infant.
+- It was noticed that breast-feeding can benefit the kid, the mother also because of society.
+In Egypt breastfeeding plays a vital role in our lives because the AUC Knowledge fountain indicated that the UNICEF found that breastfeeding helps infant survival and development, as breast milk is filled with nutrients, vitamins, antibodies, minerals, and enzymes.
+So even water isn’t needed within the first 6 months within the infant’s survival and that’s a great point because it protects the infant against the contaminated water and pathogens, nevertheless, the breast can be easily digested by an infant, the WHO indicated that artificial feeding is employed as long as the mother or the kid is during a critical condition either than that breastfeeding is employed for the primary 6 months and if the intake of water and food started earlier it’s going to cause serious infectious diseases to the infant.